thebeebs/Content/5 things to get compatible with edge.md

 ---
-title: 'How your website can take advantage of new features in Microsoft Edge'
+title: '5 things To Get Compatible With Microsoft Edge'
 authors:
 - thebeebs

-intro: 'There are hundreds of new standards, specifications and features that are now in Microsoft Edge.
-Here are 5 that I am currently exploring.'
+- martinkearn
+intro: 'Here are 5 ways in which you can make sure your site rock on Edge.'
 type:
 - opinion
 category:
 - web
 - browsers
 ---

 Edge is Microsoft's new web browser and will be the default browser in Windows 10.
 Since Upgrades to Windows 10 from Windows 8 and 7 will be free to most users, you can expect there will be a huge influx of Edge users hitting UK sites when it's released on July 29th.
 So here are 5 ways in which you can make sure your site rock on Edge.